Saving Time in the Garden

 Save Time Fertilizing

 I rarely put down traditional fertilizers anymore.
 The main reason is that I put a layer of compost on my garden every year.
 Since plants use up nutrients growing every year, you need to put back some of those nutrients.
 Applying compost is the easiest and fastest way to do that.
 I usually perform this task in the spring, but it can be done anytime of year.
 If you need a little additional fertilizer, like in the case of a new bed that hasn't had a lot of amending yet, I stick to a slow release organic fertilizer.
 They won't burn your plants like synthetic ones can and they only need to be applied about twice a year.
 Espoma makes a great line of fertilizers.
 Plant Tone is a good all around one for the flower garden as well as the vegetable garden.
 If the plants need a quick pick me up, apply a water soluble fertilizer such as compost or alfalfa tea.
+I also have recipes for homemade rose fertilizer here and a collection of all-purpose organic fertilizers here.

 Other Ways to Save Time in the Garden